pshibu/105-Unit-3/README.md

 - The raw dataset being used for examples (labeled CountyHealthData_2014-2015)
 - An instructional file (teaching users how to upload their chosen dataset, create a subset of the data, and export it (labeled Data Compilation)
 - The new subset created through the instructional file (labeled RI_subset)
-- A visual example of the subsidized information (labeled RI-subset Data Visualization)
+- Two visual example of the subsidized information (labeled Physical Health and Mental Health)

 ## Data Usage and Replication